PietroCiaccio/ExchangeMigration/USAGE.md

  - Cross forest settings will be removed (if they exist).
  - The user object will be disabled.

+It should be noted that GALSync should only be used for objects you do not wish to fully migrate but are needed for the purposes of managing the coexistence experience.

  **Distribution Groups**

   - If the group object is missing from the target domain then one will be created in the GALSync OU defined in the EM configuration file.